si2-urssi/berkeley_workshop/discussion_workflow.md

 1. Describe the problem
 2. What are potential solutions?
-3. What can a institute do to help?
+3. What can an institute do to help?

 ```